 Failing to appear in court can result in a whole host of repercussions, including additional criminal charges with separate penalties.
 Therefore, failing to appear in court may make your situation go from bad to worse.
 To minimize the impact of a failure to appear case, consider contacting a criminal attorney for legal guidance.

-Potential Charges for Failing to Appear in Court on a Criminal Charge
+What are the Potential Charges for Failing to Appear in Court on a Criminal Charge?

 Under Fl.
 Stat. § 843.15, individuals can face a separate first-degree misdemeanor charge for failing to appear at any hearing in a misdemeanor criminal case.
 If individuals fail to appear at any hearing in a felony criminal case, then they can face third-degree felony failure to appear charges.
 This failure to appear criminal charge is in addition to the criminal charges that they already were facing when they failed to appear in court.